beave/sagan/doc/source/configuration.rst

 The ``protocol-map`` is a simple method that Sagan can use to assign a TCP/IP protocol to a log message.
-The ``protocol-map`` contains either keywords to search for within a log "message" or within a "program" fields.
-For example,  if Sagan see's the program "sshd" is in use,  it will assign a TCP/IP protocol of TCP because the protocol SSH uses SSH.
+The ``protocol-map`` contains either keywords to search for within a log "message" or within a "program" field.
+For example,  if Sagan sees that the program "sshd" is in use,  it will assign a TCP/IP protocol of TCP because the protocol SSH uses SSH.
 Another example might be a router log that contains the term "TCP" or "icmp" in it.
 Sagan will "see" this and assign the protocol within the log message internally.
 The ``protocol-map`` is used by the ``parse_proto``